Download our in-depth report: The Ultimate Guide to IT Security Vendors

 Palo Alto Networks is a security vendor based in Santa Clara, Calif., with more than 4,000 employees and annual revenues of more than $1.4 billion.
 It has been in the enterprise firewall business for a more than a decade.
 It serves more than 42,500 customers in 150+ countries.

-Gartner placed Palo Alto in the Leaders quadrant and gave it one of the highest ratings in its report.
+Gartner placed Palo Alto in the Leaders quadrant and gave it one of the highest ratings in its enterprise firewall Magic Quadrant.
 Its next-generation firewalls run on its PAN-OS.
 The NGFWs classify all traffic, including encrypted traffic, based on application, application function, user and content.
 Models range from the low-end PA-200 to the high-end PA-7000.
-The firewalls combine policy enforcement and cyberthreat prevention via the company's Content-ID and WildFire features.
+The firewalls combine policy enforcement and cyberthreat prevention via the company's Content-ID and WildFire sandboxing features.
 Content-ID limits unauthorized data transfer and blocks threats.
 WildFire identifies unknown malware, zero-day exploits, and advanced persistent threats (APTs) through static and dynamic analysis in a virtual environment.
 It automatically disseminates updated protections globally in near-real time.
 The Application Command Center includes visibility of sanctioned and unsanctioned SaaS applications.
 Combined with automated event aggregation and filtering and drill-down options, this makes it easier to understand application flows and related risks.

 NEBS level 3